• Instagram

 Next, grate and dry the onion and apple.
 Add them both to the potatoes.

-Now it's time to mix in 3 eggs and the salt.
-Add in ½ cup of all purpose flour, then add 2 tablespoons of the flour at a time until the mix can be formed together.
+Now it’s time to mix in 3 eggs and the salt.
+Add in 1/2 cup of all-purpose flour, then add 2 tablespoons of the flour at a time until the mix can be formed together.
 A great indication that the mix is ready is when the mixture starts sticking together in your hands.

 Time to fry

-Ideal frying temperature is 350-375F.
-If you have a thermometer to help you monitor the temperature, it helps even though it isn't necessary.
+The ideal frying temperature is 350-375F.
+If you have a thermometer to help you monitor the temperature, it helps even though it isn’t necessary.

 Make a mini-latke to taste test for the salt level.
 Fry the mini-latke until it's golden brown on each side.
 Taste the late, and adjust the remaining mix if needed.